mflaxman/blind-xpub/README.md

 It would even be possible (though not required) for this seed phrase to be the very same one Uncle Jim uses to protect their personal bitcoin, meaning no new setup ceremony nor backup would be required.
 Relying more heavily on one system might further incentivize Uncle Jim to improve his own seed phrase security by using a metal plate backup, perhaps including a passphrase, and/or using a protocol like [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md).

+### Having Multiple Secure Locations

+While `4-of-7` multisig sounds great in theory, how many people have access to `7` safe locations with around the clock security?

+By using a scheme that enables 1 (or more) semi-trusted collaborative custodians (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) to participate in a multisig quorum with *zero* knowledge of what they're protecting mitigates this concern (and can supply geographic/jurisdictional diversity).

 ## References
 * [Blockchain commons thread on nosy signatories](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/37)